 Recovery from Buccal Fat Removal Surgery

 Recovery from buccal fat removal is very straightforward.
-After the procedure is completed, the patient is able to resume relatively normal but nonstrenuous activity that day.
-The patient should consume a liquid diet for the rest of the first day, and advance to soft, easy to eat foods for the following 5 days.
-It is best to limit salt and citrus intake that may irritate the wound.
+After the procedure is completed, the patient is able to resume the relatively normal but nonstrenuous activity that day.
+The patient should consume a liquid diet for the rest of the first day, and advance to soft, easy-to-eat foods for the following 5 days.
+It is best to limit salt and citrus intake which may irritate the wound.
 The incision requires no special postoperative care and the sutures dissolve on their own, eliminating the need for removal.
-After the operation, some swelling, bruising and discomfort may be present for a few days or more, but will subside as healing progresses.
+After the operation, some swelling, bruising and discomfort may be present for a few days or more but will subside as healing progresses.
 After three weeks, the majority of the swelling will have resolved and improvement will be noticeable.
 Residual mild swelling may be present for up to 4 months.

 Always A Team Approach

-When you come in for your consultation, Dr. Chiu-Collins will walk you through every step of the process, from education and facial analysis, to pretreatment instructions, the treatment itself, and what to expect afterwards.
+When you come in for your consultation, Dr. Chiu-Collins will walk you through every step of the process, from education and facial analysis to pretreatment instructions, the treatment itself, and what to expect afterward.

 The cost of a Buccal Fat Removal will depend on several factors.
 The price can be affected by body type, type of technique performed, surgical complications, and even allergies.
 Find out more by scheduling a consultation.